-Barley is one of the oldest cereal grains consumed around the globe in the form of bread, stews, malt, or soups.
+Barley is one of the oldest cereal grains consumed around the globe in the form of bread, stews, malt, or soups with a high nutritional value.
 It is safe to consume barley during pregnancy in moderation.
 Anecdotal evidence suggests the use of barley water to reduce common pregnancy symptoms.
 However, excess consumption may make you sick, and in some women, it may also trigger gluten intolerance.
-Women with known gluten allergies and celiac disease should avoid barley and try gluten-free grains.
+Women with known gluten allergies and celiac diseaseiXA chronic digestive autoimmune reaction to consuming gluten, affecting the small intestine should avoid barley and try gluten-free whole grains..
 Read on to know the benefits and possible risks of consuming barley when pregnant and how much amount is safe for consumption.

 Is Barley Safe To Consume During Pregnancy?